Positive logics: The Downward L owenheim-Skolem property

 \section{The Downward L\"owenheim-Skolem property}

 The Downward L\"owenheim-Skolem Property, which says that any sentence (of the logic) which has a model has a countable model, is an important ingredient of the Lindstr\"om characterization of first order logic.
-The main examples of logics with this property, apart from first order logic, are $L_{\omega_1\omega}$ and its sublogics $L(Q_0)$ and the weak second order logic $L^2_w$.
+The main examples of logics with this property, apart from first order logic, are $L_{\omega_1\omega}$ and its sublogics $L(Q_0)$ (with the quantifier ``there exists infinitely many", see e.g. \cite[p.
+8]{zbMATH03941493}) and the weak second order logic $L^2_w$ (with quantifiers for variables that range over finite sets, see e.g. \cite[p.
+9]{zbMATH03941493}).
 We now prove this property for $L^d_A$ in a particularly strong form.

 Because of lack of negation the elementary submodel relation $\mm\preccurlyeq\mn$ splits into two different concepts $\mm\preccurlyeq^+\mn$ and $\mm\preccurlyeq^-\mn$:

 \begin{definition} Let us write $\mn\preccurlyeq^-_{L^d_A}\mm$ if $\mn\subseteq \mm$ and for all $a_1,\ldots,a_n$ in $N$ and all formulas $\phi(x_1,\ldots,x_n)$ of $L^d_A$ we have